cunger/pythia/README.md

 ### Run application

-Once you have run `setup', Pythia is ready to rock and roll.
+Once you have run `setup`, Pythia is ready to rock and roll.
-Start it in question answering mode:
+In order to start it in question answering mode, run:

     $ java -jar pythia-0.1-standalone.jar qa